 A: The GSET program is limited to full-time students in good academic standing.
 Visit the GSET page for additional eligibility information.

 A: Departments hire graduate assistants on an individual basis.
-The various positions offered under this program are posted on PolyLINK.
-For further details please visit the Graduate Center.
+The various positions offered under this program are posted on CareerNet.
+For further details please visit the Office of Graduate Enrollment Management and Admissions.

 A: After logging in, familiarize yourself with CareerNet by watching the online video tutorial located in the upper right hand corner of the home page for tips on checking announcements, completing your profile, uploading documents (resumes, cover letters, etc.) and searching and applying for jobs.